Max17777/onlybundlr/README.md

 When you're done, you'll get access to an exclusive Developer Quest 2 NFT to celebrate your achievement.

+### Getting Help

+We prepared this quest in both written and video forms to make sure there's something for all learning styles.
+There are links to outside documentation and lots of side notes that provide additional tips and tricks.
+If you do get stuck while building, the best way to get help is to hop on over to our [Discord](https://discord.gg/bundlr), or [Telegram](https://t.me/bundlr) Someone from our team is always ready to answer questions.
+Additionally, you can compare the code you're writing against the main branch of the [GitHub repo](TODO) for this quest.

 ### Mainnet vs Testnet

 ![](https://i.imgur.com/UHahmKx.png)

-When working with Lens, you need to have a handle, each wallet address can have multiple handles, with exactly one active at a given time.
+When working with Lens, you need to have a handle, each wallet address can have multiple handles.
+However, only one handle will be active at a given time.
 Handle names are immutable, once you pick one you can't change it.

 Lens has both a mainnet and a testnet, the mainnet is where you release production dApps and the testnet is where you work while building your dApp.
-Mainnet handles are in the format `handle.lens,` and testnet handles are in the format `handle.test`.
+Mainnet handles are in the format `handle.lens`, and testnet handles are in the format `handle.test`.
 Currently access to the mainnet is controlled by a whitelist, you need to get added to the whitelist in order to mint a handle.
 On testnet, anyone can create a handle and build / interact with Lens dApps.

 We'll build OnlyBundlr on the testnet.

-### Getting Help

-We prepared this quest in both written and video forms to make sure there's something for all learning styles.
-There are links to outside documentation and lots of side notes that provide additional tips and tricks.
-If you do get stuck while building, the best way to get help is to hop on over to our [Discord](https://discord.gg/bundlr), or [Telegram](https://t.me/bundlr) I hang out on both every day and am ready to answer any questions you might have.
-Additionally, you can compare the code you're writing against the main branch of the [GitHub repo](TODO) for this quest.

 ## Architecture